 Blackstone River Greenway and Bikeway Access

-The Blackstone River Bikeway is a beautiful way to explore the Blackstone Valley, whether by bike or on foot, and offers something for everyone to enjoy.
-With over 17 miles already constructed, the vision is for it to extend 48 miles from downtown Worcester, MA, to India Point Park in Providence, RI.
-From there it connects with the existing East Bay Bike Path and continues on to Bristol, RI, for additional 14.5 miles.
-When completed, the Blackstone River Bikeway will serve as an alternate mode of transportation for commuters as well as the region’s premiere recreational resource, connecting New England’s second and third largest cities.
+The Blackstone River Bikeway is a beautiful way to explore the Blackstone Valley, whether by bike or on foot and offers something for everyone to enjoy.
+With over 24 miles already constructed, the vision is for it to extend 48 miles from downtown Worcester, MA, to India Point Park in Providence, RI.
+From there, it connects with the existing East Bay Bike Path and continues to Bristol, RI, for additional 14.5 miles.
+When completed, the Blackstone River Bikeway will serve as an alternate mode of transportation for commuters as well as the region’s premier recreational resource, connecting New England’s second and third largest cities.

-Today, there are three completed sections of the Blackstone River Bikeway, totaling 17 miles of off-road paved trails with the remainder connecting the segments on marked, on-road routes.
+Today, there are three completed sections of the Blackstone River Bikeway, totaling over 17 miles of off-road paved trails, with the remainder connecting the segments on marked, on-road routes.

-Starting at the northern end of the Blackstone River Valley National Heritage Corridor, the Worcester, MA, to Millbury, MA, segment is 2.5 miles long, starting at the new Blackstone Heritage Corridor Visitor Center at Worcester (opening Fall 2018) and this stretch offers two bike repair stations including one at the Visitor Center and another at the 1265 Millbury Street parking lot in Worcester.
+Starting at the northern end of the Blackstone River Valley National Heritage Corridor, the Worcester, MA, to Millbury, MA, segment is 2.5 miles long, starting at the Blackstone River Valley Heritage Center at Worcester (3 Paul Clancy Way).
+This stretch offers two bike repair stations, including one at the Heritage Center and another at the 1265 Millbury Street parking lot in Worcester.

-There is a bicycle repair station behind the museum and additional one is located at the I-295 Visitor Center in Lincoln where a paved trail leads down through the park to connect with the bikeway and the Kelly House.
+There is a bicycle repair station behind the museum, and an additional one is located at the I-295 Visitor Center in Lincoln, where a paved trail leads down through the park to connect with the bikeway and the Kelly House.